-Attending at Six Nations Polytechnic isn't all about studying.
+Attending Six Nations Polytechnic isn't all about studying.
 We realize you need a safe place to live and a social life too, with places to eat and socialize, areas to shop, and ways to keep fit and have fun.
 Both campuses in Brantford and Six Nations, offer all of these amenities.
 The information here describes various venues under the headings of Entertainment and Culture (including shopping) and Recreation (including food, fun, and sports).

 Living in Brantford